 Suspensions which have been agreed are identified in the tariff and are generally restricted to exact descriptions of particular goods.
 For some products, the suspension of the duty is dependent upon the specific use to which the goods will be put and an importer would need to have an End Use approval (see Duty reliefs).

-The EU allows goods from certain less developed countries in the world to be imported duty free or at reduced rates of duty, so as to encourage exports from those countries and to promote international trade.
+The UK allows goods from certain less developed countries in the world to be imported duty free or at reduced rates of duty, so as to encourage exports from those countries and to promote international trade.
 The system is known as the Generalised System of Preferences, or GSP.
 Reduced duty or duty free importation is limited to certain tariff headings and, in some cases, to specified countries (see Origin).